Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 Leaving IsraelIsraeli citizens and residents are banned from leaving Israel to a country on the red list

-Isolation for Non Israeli Confirmed COVID-19 CasesWhat cases must go into isolation and for how long?
+Isolation for Non-Israeli Confirmed COVID-19 CasesWhat cases must go into isolation and for how long?
 Information on isolation upon arrival in Israel

 Entry to Israel

-Who will be able to take the test?
+Who can take the test?

-Map of COVID0-19 testing centers >
+Map of COVID-19 testing centers >

 Before entering Israel